Adversarial Coreset Selection for Efficient Robust Training: Conclusion

 In this paper, we proposed a general yet principled approach for efficient adversarial training based on the theory of coreset selection.
 We discussed how repetitive computation of adversarial attacks for the entire training data could impede the training speed.
 Unlike previous works that try to solve this issue by making the adversarial attack more straightforward, here, we took an orthogonal path to reduce the training set size without modifying the attacker.
 We first provided convergence bounds for adversarial training using a subset of the training data.
 Our analysis showed that the convergence bound is related to how well this selected subset can approximate the loss gradient computed with the entire data.
 Based on this study, we proposed to use the gradient approximation error as our coreset selection objective and tried to make a connection with vanilla coreset selection.
 To this end, we discussed how coreset selection could be viewed as a two-step process, where first, the gradients for the entire training data are computed.
 Then greedy solvers choose a weighted subset of data that can approximate the full gradient.
 Using Danskin's theorem, we drew a connection between greedy coreset selection algorithms and adversarial training.
 We then showed the flexibility of our adversarial coreset selection method by utilizing it for TRADES, $\ell_p$-PGD, and Perceptual Adversarial Training.
 Our experimental results indicate that adversarial coreset selection can reduce the training time by more than 2-3 while slightly reducing the clean and robust accuracy.

 \bmhead{Acknowledgments} This research was undertaken using the LIEF HPC-GPG\-PU Facility hosted at the University of Melbourne.
 This Facility was established with the assistance of LIEF Grant LE170100200.
-Sarah Erfani is in part supported by Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) DE220100680.
+Sarah Erfani is in part supported by Australian Research Council~(ARC) Discovery Early Career Researcher Award~(DECRA)~DE220100680.
+Moreover, this research was partially supported by the ARC Centre of Excellence for Automated Decision-Making and Society~(CE200100005), and funded partially by the Australian Government through the Australian Research Council.